Everybody has rights at work, so make sure you know what yours are!

 - Disciplinary procedures

-These are only brief details.
+This is only an outline.
 Employment law changes all the time so make sure you get up to date information.